binexisHATT/Sysre/README.md

 # Sysre
-Linux resource command-line utility.
+Linux/Windows resource command-line utility.
 The inspiration for this tool came while I was reading the CySa+ textbook and learned about several commands in the Linux OS